kevingosse/kevingosse.github.io/content/posts/2021-03-16-an-unconventional-way-of-investigating-a-nullreferenceexception.md

 title: An unconventional way of investigating a NullReferenceException
 subtitle: Digging into a bug in the .NET ARM64 runtime, learning about dispatch stubs, and using that knowledge to diagnose a NullReferenceException
+summary: Digging into a bug in the .NET ARM64 runtime, learning about dispatch stubs, and using that knowledge to diagnose a NullReferenceException.
 date: 2021-03-16
 description: ""
 tags: